chainmakers/kmdicedocs/source/multisigsigntx.rst

 	:alt: output-tx

-Now with this output the next signer will need to do a similar process, but this time the ``I want to create a transaction`` button off.
+Now with this output the next signer will need to do a similar process, but this time the ``I want to create a transaction`` button toggled off.

 .. image:: http://i.imgur.com/YffNRdM.png
 	:alt: toogle-on